EU: 2015 Place of Supply Changes - Understanding the changes

-Identifying the location of a non-taxable customer
+Identifying the location of the customer

 The key issue for suppliers will be to correctly identify where their customers belong.
 This is so they can apply the correct rate of VAT.
 In order to try to provide both clarity and certainty on this point the regulations contain a number of presumptions which will have legal effect in all 28 EU Member States.

-The first step in this process will likely involve determining if any of the presumptions laid down in the implementing regulations apply.
+The first step in this process will likely involve determining if any of the presumptions laid down in the draft implementing regulations apply.
 There are four sets of conditions which, if met, can be relied upon to determine where a customer belongs: